tshepang/blog/content/my-debian-package-management-setup.md

 smaller one managed by reprepro, and I have these on an external drive for in case I want to install Debian anywhere.
-What else my reprepro repo has is some other packages like **skype** and **oracle-xe**, as well as an odd packages from [Debian Experimental].
+What else my reprepro repo has is some other packages like **skype** and **oracle-xe**, as well as some odd packages from [Debian Experimental].

 Not so simple I guess... but works so well for my needs.